HVLepage/cavep-undc/_posts/2023-02-27-Catahuasipresentation.markdown

 UCAM staff visited Lunahuana to make a series of presentations to University of Cañete (UNDC) staff, students, local organisations and interested members of the public.
 UCAM considers it extremely important to provide feedback about the field research undertaken to a wide range of interested parties at the end of a project.
-The final presentation was given in the Sala Comunal, in Catahuasi -
+The final presentation was given to members of the communities of Catahuasi and San Jeronimo in the Sala Comunal, in Catahuasi -

 -An analysis of water quality in the river Cañete;